Apr 9, 2020

 Down Flat Down Rail

-High Divide Terrain Park - OPEN
+High Divide Terrain Park - CLOSED

 This is our beginner, family-friendly park just below mid-mountain.
 Access it from Black Mountain Express.

-Molly's Magical Park
+Molly's Magical Park - CLOSED

 Our baby park is for kids in the learning area.
 It offers three features for little groms: a wave pool, flat box and baby booter.

-Banana Park - Closed
+Banana Park - CLOSED

 This is our early-season park, usually located between Sundance and High Noon.